tomas-trls/calculator/README.md

 # 🌟 Calculator Project 🦦
-_Nology JS challenge, making a calulator using HTML, CSS, SCSS &amp; JS
+This is the second _Nology challenge, where I had to make a calulator using HTML, CSS, SCSS &amp; and for all the logic JavaScript.

 ## 💥 Getting Started 💥